JackSzwergold/Writing/memories/Raves and Erasure.md

 “Let’s head back to Brooklyn,” I said.
 He nodded and agreed, but insisted on saying goodbye to Todd and his girlfriend.

+We walked around and found them in the apartment’s crammed kitchen.

+We both walked into the kicthen, spotted Todd and his girlfriend and sitting in the corner of the kitchen’s hutch was Pete, sucking intently on a pipe as if it were feeding him oxygen

 ***

 *Raves and Erasure (c) Copyright by Jack Szwergold; written on February 23, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*